python-screen-builder/python-screen-builder/README.md

 So, if you have a version 1.0 application, just change the WidgetScreen references to use WidgetContainer.
 Please see the example test application below.
 ```
 <marquee scrolldelay=20 loop=1>
 # it is fun to program in python if you have a nice gui builder
 </marquee>

 ## Requirements

-Python of course.
-The screen builder is written using the latest version of Python.
+Python, of course.
+The screen builder is written completely in the latest version of Python using the Kivy framework.

-First of all, you will need to install the Kivy framework in order to run the screen builder.
+You will need to install Kivy in order to run the screen builder and write Python programs that use the screens.

-You can find out how to install Kivy here:
+You can find out more about how to install Kivy here:
 <a href="https://kivy.org/doc/stable/gettingstarted/installation.html">Installing Kivy</a>

 ## Running the screen builder application

-You can download all of the Python files from the sb folder to a separate location.
+Download all of the Python files from the sb (screen builder) folder to a separate location.
 Then, simply type:

 ```
 python main.py
 ```
 The screen builder main window should appear.
 You can then start building screens for your applicaiton.
 The sb_test folder contains a test application (test_app.py) which you can use as a template.

-There are also some other test applications that show how to implement widgets and menus.
+There are also some other test applications that show how to program widgets and menus.

-You can also compile the screen reader to an executable if you have a python compiler, <a href="https://pyinstaller.org">pyinstaller</a> for instance:
+You can also compile the screen bulder to an executable if you use a python compiler, for instance: <a href="https://pyinstaller.org">pyinstaller</a>:
 ```
 pyinstaller -F main.py
 cd dist
 ```
 You should see a file called main.exe which can be renamed for instance to something like sb.exe.

-Then you can copy it to the python scripts directory (in Windows might be something like: "/Program files/Python/Scripts")
+Then, you can copy it to the python scripts directory.

-For example if Python is installed in "/Program files/Python", might be:
+On Windows that might be something like: "/Program files/Python/Scripts".
 ```
 rename main.exe sb.exe
-copy main.exe "/Program files/Python/Scripts"
+copy sb.exe "/Program files/Python/Scripts"
 ```
-Once the sb.exe is accessible via the path variable, you can run it from anywhere.
+Once the sb.exe is accessible via the system path, you can run the screen builder tool from anywhere.

 Note in version 3.0, a version of the settings.json file is included in the program itself.
-So, you only need to copy the settings.json file if you are using a custom settings file.
+So, you only need to copy the settings.json file if you want modify settings.

 ## How to use

-When you run the screen builder you can select from an array of GUI widgets on the left sidebar.
+When you run the screen builder you can select from an array of widgets on the left sidebar.
-For instance, click Button to create a new button widget which will then appear on the screen.
+Click Button for example to create a new button widget which will then appear on the screen.
 In the properties window on the right you can change the properties of the widget.
-Change its text, font, etc. Then File -> Export -> your_screen.json to save.
+Change its text, font, name, etc. Then File -> Export -> your_screen.json to save the screen as a JSON file.
-The json file contains all the information about the button control you selected.
-Also make sure the name field is filled in.
+The JSON screen file contains all the information about the controls on the screen.
+Make sure the name field is filled in, which is how you can access the variable that corresponds to the screen widget.
-It should automagically default to button1 for buttons.
-That is how you reference controls in your Python application.
+It should automagically generate a default name, button1 for buttons, etc.

 Here is the sample code for a working application that uses the screen file test_button.json
 ```